-The introduction of Bitcoin in 2009 marked the start of a new financial era marked by the introduction of a decentralized financial control structure that eliminates third parties in financial transactions.
-Bitcoin is more than just a digital currency; it’s a revolutionary technology that has helped shape the modern economy.
+The introduction of Bitcoin in 2009 marked the start of a new financial era with a decentralized financial control structure that eliminates third parties in financial transactions.
+However, Bitcoin is more than just a digital currency; it’s a revolutionary technology that has helped shape the modern economy.

 Bitcoin architecture is overly complicated and requires a sufficient technical background to understand the network architecture.
 Nonetheless, here is a simple breakdown of Bitcoin’s architecture.

 Bitcoin network itself runs on a set of distributed servers.
-At the core of the network is a transaction database that functions as a secure ledger.
-The secure ledger is shared by all nodes (servers) that run the Bitcoin protocol’s full-stack—the protocol functions as a decentralized transaction system with the tendencies of a highly transparent ledger.
+A transaction database at the network’s core functions as a secure ledger.
+The secure ledger is shared by all nodes (servers) that run the Bitcoin protocol’s full stack—the protocol functions as a decentralized transaction system with the tendencies of a highly transparent ledger.

-Nodes running on the blockchain protocol runs the entire network locally.
-Bitcoin nodes install the full stack of software in their devices then sync up automatically with other network nodes in a peer-to-peer fashion.
-Therefore, the nodes ensure that all transactions on the network are valid and are arranged in chronological order, and are enforced by cryptographic rules.
+Nodes running on the blockchain protocol run the entire network locally.
+Bitcoin nodes install the full stack of software in their devices and then sync up automatically with other network nodes in a peer-to-peer fashion.
+Therefore, the nodes ensure that all transactions on the network are valid, arranged in chronological order, and enforced by cryptographic rules.

 The nodes in the network employ a peer-to-peer IP network to process and verify transactions.
 A consensus is reached when nodes are in the same block as individual databases.